-One out of the key competencies modules offered by the Unit Mathematics has to be completed successfully.
-Furthermore, modules can be chosen freely from the key competencies modules offered by the Unit Mathematics, according to the regulations in no. 4) "Key competencies in the graduate programme in Mathematics", or from the cross-faculty key competencies offer.
+One out of the elective modules listed in no. 4) "Key competencies in the graduate programme in Mathematics" offered by the teaching unit Mathematics or from the modules listed in section iv) "Computer Science" has to be completed successfully.
+Furthermore, modules can be chosen freely from the elective modules offered by the Unit Mathematics, according to the regulations in no. 4) "Key competencies in the graduate programme in Mathematics", or from the cross-faculty key competencies offer.
 The choice of other modules (alternative modules) is only possible with the approval of the Dean of Studies of the faculty that offers the module.
 The choice of an alternative module has to be reported to the Study Office Mathematics in advance.
-It is recommended to choose one of the following modules.